 In addition to the general customers, BTSC also promotes equal treatments to all groups of customers whether the elderly or disabled groups.
-BTSC provides facilities to the disabled persons to use the BTS service by providing various equipments to facilitate the disabled at every station such as ramps for wheelchairs, different textures of flooring and Braille alphabets in the elevator panels for the blinds, installation of second elevator panels for wheelchair users and installation of automatic ticket vending machines at lower than normal height for wheelchair users as well as a measure for its officers to customers.
+BTSC provides facilities to the disabled persons to use the BTS service by providing various equipments to facilitate the disabled at every station such as ramps for wheelchairs, different textures of flooring and Braille alphabets in the elevator panels for the blinds, installation of second elevator panels for wheelchair users and installation of automatic ticket vending machines at lower than normal height for wheelchair users as well as a measure for its officers to assist the disabled, such officers have been trained for basic assistance to appropriately assist disabled customers.

 BTSC has a policy to promote disabled customers to use BTS by waiver of train fares to allow the disabled to use more mass transit systems.
-The disabled persons only need to show their Handicap/
+The disabled persons only need to show their Handicap/ Disability ID issued by the Office of Empowerment of Person with Disabilities, Ministry of Social Development and Human Security.